V V Brown: Touring

 Brown toured extensively in 2008.
-Brown was invited by Damon Albarn to play African Express tour, and she sang with Fela Kuti's son Femi.
+Brown was invited by Damon Albarn to play on the Africa Express tour, and she sang with Fela Kuti's son Femi.
 Brown also toured with Ladyhawke and The Ting Tings and appeared at the Camden Crawl, The Great Escape, Evolution Music, Camp Bestival, Supersonic, and Turning Point festivals.

 In March 2009, Brown played for the Teenage Cancer Trust event at the Royal Albert Hall.
 In June she played the Glastonbury Festival and was the only new artist to perform on the main stage.
 That year she also performed with Grace Jones and Sly and Robbie for Island Records' 50th anniversary concert at Shepherd's Bush Empire.

 In 2010, Brown supported Swedish electronic band Little Dragon on the US leg of their tour and was an opening act for Pink in the UK leg of her summer Carnival Tour.
 She was also an opening act for Maroon 5, which was her most extensive North American tour to date.
 She also performed a sold-out tour of small clubs in the US and at the SXSW festival's British Music Embassy in Austin, Texas.
 She performed with rapper Q-Tip and later appeared for a crowd of 20,000 in Morocco.

 V V Brown has also toured with The Script, Ida Maria and collaborated or performed alongside Babyshambles, Annie Lennox, Paloma Faith, Kate Nash, Get Cape.
 Wear Cape.
 Fly, Chipmunk, N-Dubz, Reverend and The Makers, and many more.